 2. Register on the RHFAC Registry

-3. Have your building or site rated
+3. Have your site rated

 4. Get your RHFAC rating scorecard and certification